davidknapik/recipe_manager/README.md

 - [ ] **Shopping List Generator**: Create a shopping list based on a selected recipe or a meal plan.
 - [ ] **Recipe Tagging**: Add tags (e.g., "Dessert", "Vegan", "Quick") for easier filtering.
 - [ ] **Image Uploads**: Allow users to upload a photo for each recipe.
-- [ ] **Advanced Conversions**: Implement a system for weight-to-volume conversions for common ingredients (e.g., 1 cup of flour in grams).
 - [ ] **REST API**: Develop an API to allow other applications to interact with the recipe data.

 ## License